tylernford/cocina_build/content/dine.md

   photo: "/uploads/2017/12/04/guac_bar.jpg"
 private_dining:
   text: "With a stylish and approachable environment, COCINA|214 is a vibrant spot
     perfect for brunch, lunch or dinner.
-A lively bar, contemporary dining room, private dining room and relaxing patio offer the right atmosphere for any mood.
-COCINA|214’s menu ranges from exciting dishes to wholesome entrees alongside traditional favorites for every type of palette. \n\nCOCINA|214’s bar, main dining room, private dining room, or patio is the perfect location for any major event, from corporate gatherings to wedding rehearsal dinners. \n\n- Menus are completely unique to host’s needs & printed exclusively for your event.\n- HD TVs and sound system available for use.\n- Standard linens are included with your reservation.\n\nLet us help plan your momentous event."
+Our lively bar, contemporary dining room, private dining room and relaxing patio can be the perfect location for any major event, from corporate gatherings to wedding rehearsal dinners.
+We also offer buy-out options for larger groups. \n\n- Menus are completely unique to host’s needs & printed exclusively for your event.\n- HD TVs and sound system available for use.\n- Standard linens are included with your reservation.\n\nLet us help plan your momentous event."
   menu: "/uploads/2017/11/15/cocina_214_private_dining_menu.pdf"
   photo: "/uploads/2017/12/01/ignacio_bites.jpg"
 events: